Serge synthesizer: (1976)

 He also extended the range of mixers and CV processors.
 Many of the circuit boards could by used or combined in a variety of ways, and an exhaustive list of modules would be difficult to compile.
+The Quad VCAs and Equal Power Panners could be built into multi-channel voltage-controlled mixers.
 Filter banks were made in small numbers, but it is uncertain if any of the hex panners shown in the catalogue were ever built.
 All the filters were 2 pole state variable, 12 dB/octave.
 (Some sources have mistakenly stated that the VCFS is 18 or 24 dB/octave.)

 While some earlier modules remained in production, the new modules replaced many of the older modules.
-These new designs remain at the heart of Serge Modular systems to the present day.
+These new third generation designs remain at the heart of Serge Modular systems to the present day.

 (1979)

 Around 1979, a fourth generation of modules started to appear, complementing the 1976 modules and replacing some earlier modules.
 The current Serge panel graphics style also appeared around this time.
 The new modules included: